gerlandiolucena/GildedRose-Refactoring-Kata/README.md

 ## Better Code Hub

 I analysed this repo according to the clean code standards on [Better Code Hub](https://bettercodehub.com) just to get an independent opinion of how bad the code is.
-Perhaps unsurprisingly, the compliance score is low!

 [![BCH compliance](https://bettercodehub.com/edge/badge/gerlandiolucena/GildedRose-Refactoring-Kata)](https://bettercodehub.com/)